-Residual Current Device & Miniature Circuit Breakers
+Residual Current Device & Miniture Circuit Breakers

 The Residual Current Device is provided to protect the user from a potentially lethal electric shock.
 The RCD will turn off (trip) if a fault occurs on the system.
 To ensure the RCD is working correctly, the test button should be operated each time the vehicle is connected to the mains supply.

-The Miniature Circuit Breakers (MCB's) operate in a similar way to traditional fuses and are provided to protect the wiring from an overload or short circuit.
+The Miniature circuit breakers (MCB's) operate in a similar way to traditional fuses and are provided to protect the wiring from an overload or short circuit.
 If an overload occurs the MCB will switch off the supply.
 If this occurs the cause of the fault should be investigated before switching the MCB back on.
+Details of the MCB ratings and the circuits they protect are detailed in the back of this handbook.